 1. Evaluate pet food label claims carefully, and with a dose of skepticism

-When you look at a pet food label, much of the information you will see is based more in marketing jargon than in fact.
-Terms like 'holistic' and 'organic' are of little value in assessing how nutritionally appropriate a diet may be for your cat, so it’s important to take these advertising buzzwords with a grain of salt.
+Most of the information on a pet food label is marketing jargon, not helpful, fact-based claims.
+Terms like 'holistic' and 'organic' offer little value in assessing how nutritionally appropriate a diet may be for your cat, so take these advertising buzzwords with a grain of salt.

-The best way to determine whether a food is appropriate for your cat is to examine the Nutritional Adequacy Statement.
-This statement will list all life stages for which the food is appropriate, as well as indicating the grounds on which the pet food manufacturer is making that claim.
-For example, a Nutritional Adequacy Statement for adult cat food food may read, '____ Cat Food provides complete and balanced nutrition for adult maintenance.'
-First, ensure that the life stage that is listed on the food matches your cat’s life stage.
-Next, evaluate the grounds for that claim.
-The Nutritional Adequacy Statement will typically state that a food has either been formulated to meet established standards, or that the adequacy of the food has been demonstrated through animal feeding trials.
-In general, foods that have been substantiated through feeding trials are preferred.
+Evaluating a diet requires you to turn the bag over and examine the Nutritional Adequacy Statement.
+This information is usually found in tiny print, on the back (or side) of the bag.
+The Nutritional Adequacy Statement first tells you which life stages will have their needs met by that diet.
+For example, a Nutritional Adequacy Statement for adult cat food food may read, “____ Cat Food provides complete and balanced nutrition for adult maintenance.”
+This tells you that the food is appropriate for adult cats, but it does not meet the nutritional needs of growing kittens.
+Be sure that the life stage listed in the Nutritional Adequacy Statement matches your cat’s life stage.
+Next, examine the grounds for that claim.
+The Nutritional Adequacy Statement will tell you whether the food has been formulated (designed) to meet established standards, or if the food’s adequacy has been demonstrated through animal feeding trials.
+In general, it’s best to feed a food that has been proven effective in feeding trials.

 - Best kitten food: Six types to feed your new furry feline friend